Dauzy/FlumeToKafka/README.md

-# Extracting logs with flume send to kafka and store in postgresql
+# Extracting logs with flume send to kafka and store in postgresql with Docker

 ## Overview
 Application that sends the logs from /var/logs/messages and var/log/httpd/ access_logs.